-In January 1978, the International Society of Political Psychology was founded by Jeanne N. Knutson of the Department of Psychiatry and Biobehavioral Sciences, University of California, Los Angeles.
+The International Society of Political Psychology was founded by Jeanne N. Knutson of the Department of Psychiatry and Biobehavioral Sciences, University of California, Los Angeles in 1978.
 Since that time, the Society has grown to over 800 members who share this area of scholarly interest.

 The Society is honored by many exceptional scholars and distinguished individuals who are committed members.
 Throughout its history, the ISPP has offered encouragement to those who actively engaged in a wide spectrum of disciplinary approaches to political psychology.
-We seek to bring together all who share our interest from all regions of the world.
-We welcome new members.
-Members will receive the quarterly journal Political Psychology; ISPPNews, the Society’s newsletter; and reduced registration fees at annual scientific meetings.
+We seek to bring together all who share our interest from all regions of the world, welcoming new members.
+Members receive reduced registration fees at annual scientific meetings; the Society’s journal, Political Psychology; free online access to both Political Psychology and Advances in Political Psychology, the annual journal supplement; ISPPNews, the Society’s newsletter; and voting privileges for the Society’s elected officers.